Pythonimous/ficbot-backend/README.md

 - **Machine Learning & Inference:**

-  - **TensorFlow:** Powers the AI model used for generating character names from images.
+  - **PyTorch:** Powers the AI model used for generating character names from images.

   - **FastAPI:** Also used in the backend inference service for serving predictions.